Beginners Guide to reading and interpreting sewing patterns and choosing a size

 So for example you were making a top that was A-line in shape, fitted over the shoulder and bust and then looser over the waist and hips, it’s probably best to choose a size based on your bust measurement and then if your own actual waist or hips don’t exactly correspond to the measurements for that size on the pattern but when you check the finished garment measurements you can see that there will still be at least 2 inches of ease then you might be ok to just make that size anyway.

-This is a huge topic and one that needs to be covered over lots of other blogs and videos as there are so many things that you can do to alter patterns but I hope the overview of sewing patterns in general I’ve given you in this post gives you more insight into the different patterns and what makes them unique.
-If there are any pattern alterations in particular you would like me to cover please let me know in the comments below!
+Making pattern alterations - This is a huge topic and one that needs to be covered over lots of other blogs and videos as there are so many things that you can do to alter patterns but I hope the overview of sewing patterns in general I’ve given you in this post gives you more insight into the different patterns and what makes them unique.